 Our efforts to improve equitable access to educational opportunity include strengthening and sustaining institutions that primarily serve under-resourced students.
 These schools include minority-serving institutions (MSIs) and Historically Black Colleges and Universities (HBCUs) that play a pivotal role in socioeconomic mobility and social justice within our country.
 These institutions have served their mission under challenging resource constraints.
-EFI also envisions affordable and progressive financing as an access and completion solution for students and families.
-We proudly support the important and innovative student financing work of the Student Freedom Initiative, founded by Robert F. Smith.
+EFI also supports affordable, low cost and progressive financing as an access and completion solution for students and families.
+We provided foundational support for the philanthropically-driven student financing program of the Student Freedom Initiative, founded by Robert F. Smith.

 EFI collaborates with higher education leaders, philanthropy, socially responsible businesses, and policymakers to develop solutions that advance education opportunities for a more equitable society.